Sad that the event is over for me - I had great fun!

 Favourite thing to do in my job: Making maps!
 It is kind of fun…its not really like work!

-I use maps and statistics to look at diseases which spread from cows to people – I look at how the environment impacts on the number of people that get the disease.
+My Work: I use maps and statistics to look at diseases which spread from cows to people – I look at how the environment impacts on the number of people that get the disease.

 I’m a spatial epidemiologist.
 Epidemiology looks at diseases in populations – so rather than looking at a single person to see if they have a disease, epidemiology looks at lots of people and tries to work out why some people get the disease and others don’t.
 This is what I do, but I also use maps and some different types of methods (spatial statistics) to understand why the diseases happen in some places and not others.